 The German tax regime is not territorial but residence-based.
 Germany generally taxes worldwide income, subject to tax treaties that usually exempt interest income of foreign shareholders from taxation.
-Originally, this was the reason for introducing thin-capitalisation rules.
-However, the interest-deduction limitation rules far exceed this scope and cover national structures as well.
+Originally, this was the reason for introducing thin capitalisation rules.
+However, the interest deduction limitation rules far exceed this scope and cover national structures as well.
+See 2.5 Imposed Limits on Deduction of Interest.